bearmentor-community/web-evolution/README.md

 - Database: Data persistence
   - Self-host: Prisma ORM & MySQL on PlanetScale
   - Cloud-hosted: Kontenbase vs Nhost

+Things to cover with extra time:

 - Testing: Checking the expectation of the features
 - Monitoring: Making sure the website/app is running fine
 - Analytics: Tracking the visitors or users
 - Other things to discuss

+Things not covered:

+- Complex state mangement: Redux, MobX, XState